refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 \lambda (\sum_{i=1}^k\Sigma_i )\omega= \Sigma_b \omega .
 $$

 It is worth noting that LDA is actually a generatibe model instead of discirminative one.
 LDA assume the likelihood as Gaussian distribution with different mean vector but the same variance, and we can then max the posterior probability to get the coefficients.
-Such approach based on Bayes inference can be generalized as Gaussian discriminant analysis.
+Such approach based on Bayes inference can be generalized as **Gaussian discriminant analysis**.
 See [this tutorial](https://people.eecs.berkeley.edu/~jrs/189/lec/07.pdf) for details on GDA and Q(uadratic)DA.
 And if we use GDA framework to calculate the posterior probability, we are about to get the logistic functions.

 ### PCA (Principle Components Analysis)